Cork Student hits Top Note for €5,000 Prize

 Michael, who plays the cello, performed two pieces; ‘Requiebros’ by composer Gaspar Cassado and Movement 3 from Cello Sonata in G Minor OP 19 by Rachmaninoff.

 Michael said, “It was an incredible night and I’m absolutely amazed and delighted to have won.
 I plan to use my prize to go towards the cost of a new bow and pay for masterclasses in the UK, Germany and France.”

-The Awards are open to sixth year post-primary students of string, woodwind, brass and piano.
-The €5,000 top prize will be used by the winner to attend a recognised place of tuition, a course of study in Ireland or abroad or on a purchase necessary for the development of their talent.
-The finalists will each receive a €300 bursary,
+The Awards’ aim is to showcase outstanding young musical talent in Ireland and are open to sixth year post-primary students of strings, woodwind, brass and piano.
+The €5,000 top prize must be used to attend a recognised place of tuition, a course of study in Ireland or abroad or on a purchase necessary for the development of their talent.